saucelabs/saucectl-xcuitest-example/README.md

 ## Running The Examples

-Simply check out this repo and run the appropriate command below :rocket:
+Simply check out this repo, set your XCUITest test bundles and run the appropriate command below :rocket:

 ### In Sauce Cloud